neondatabase/website/content/docs/guides/wundergraph.md

     });
     ```

-5. Write an operation that turns your Neon Database into an API that exposes data that you can pass through the frontend.
+5. Write an operation that turns your Neon database into an API that exposes data that you can pass through the frontend.
 To do so, navigate to the `operations` folder inside your `.wundergraph` directory and create a new file called `Users.graphql`.

     <Admonition type="info">
     With WunderGraph you can write operations in either GraphQL or TypeScript.